Hosha’na Rabba FAQs

 What is the meaning of banging aravot against the dirt?

-The aravot represent the lips and also represent the non-virtuous as it has no scent and no taste.
-Throughout the month of Tishri and Sukkot we had many mitsvot surrounding and protecting us.
-As we culminate the 'season' of mitsvot we invoke through aravot representing the lips that all, namely the Satan, which speak negatively of us to be quieted of lashon hara through hitting it against the dirt [which is the food of the snake who is the paradigm of lashon hara] that any evil spoken about us shall be quieted.
+The shape of the aravot represents the lips, hinting to the sin of Lashon Hara.
+They also represent the non-virtuous Jews, since they have no scent or taste.
+Throughout the month of Tishri and Sukkot, we had many mitsvot surrounding and protecting us.
+As we culminate the 'season' of mitsvot, we hit the aravot against the dirt, the food of the snake who is the paradigm of Lashon Hara.
+By doing so, we request that all who speak negatively of us – and the Satan in particular – be silenced.

 Can I use the aravot from my lulav?

-Although one halachically can use the ones from his lulav, it is preferable to use aravot not from the lulav.
-If one does not have aravot, then after your friend has hit his bundle on the ground if there are still most leaves attached, one should use them again, better than putting together from the ones from your lulav. (יחוה דעת ג' מ”ח).
+Although halachically one can use the ones from his lulav, it is preferable not to.
+Even if one does not have aravot, it is better to reuse someone else’s bundle, so long as most of the leaves are still attached, than to use the ones from the lulav. (יחוה דעת ג' מ”ח).

 Back to blog